Silvergriffon/EmpressGarbReskin/README.md

 Option to set the Belt Of Dwarvenkind to Always grow a glorious beard, Never grow one, or Standard (50% chance).

+Option to allow Sylvan Armor to be equippable by all character classes instead of just Wizard.

 # How to Compile

 0. Install all required development pre-requisites: